bamboooofish/Tableau-Embedding-Initial-Filter/README.md

 # Tableau-Embedding-Initial-Filter

 A simple demo showing how to embed Tableau visualizations with pre-applied filters for basic data access control.
-> **Disclaimer** This is a lightweight, client-side filtering approach - not enterprise-level security.
+> **Disclaimer**: This is a lightweight, client-side filtering approach - not enterprise-level security.
 For production environments with sensitive data, implement proper server-side access controls.

 ## Example Links